sirouk/ccxt-market-maker/README.md

 - ❌ **Same API key for same token twice**: ATOM-1 + ATOM-2 (prevented)
 - 💡 **Multiple trading pairs**: One API key can run many different token pairs

+### Manager Features

+The management script now includes a **simulation feature** for all instances:

+1. Select any instance (running, stopped, or orphaned)
+2. Choose option 6: **"Run simulation (dry run)"**
+3. See exactly what the bot would do without placing real orders

+This is perfect for:
+- Testing configurations before going live
+- Diagnosing issues with stopped containers
+- Understanding the bot's pricing logic
+- Verifying your balance is sufficient
+- Checking if outlier filtering is working correctly

 ---

 ## Prerequisites